Best Permanent Outdoor Christmas Lights 2026

 Installation Overview

 Step 1: Measure your roofline.
-Walk the perimeter of your home at the eave level and note the total linear footage.
-Add about 10% for corners and routing, then choose a length that covers it — 98–100ft suits most single-story homes, while a 200ft or 400ft run handles larger two-story houses.
+Walk the perimeter of your home at eave level and note the total linear footage.
+Add about 10% for corners and routing, then choose a length that covers it — 98–100ft suits most single-story homes, while a 200ft run handles larger two-story houses.

 Step 2: Choose your mounting method.
 Most systems use a small plastic clip that snaps into the drip edge (the metal channel at the edge of your eave), or adhesive strips for homes without a channel.
 Warm temperatures help adhesive bond firmly, so plan the install for a dry day above roughly 50°F.

 Step 3: Plan your power source.
 You'll need a weatherproof outdoor outlet near the control box.
-Most control boxes have a 6–10ft power cable — run an outdoor-rated extension cord if needed, or have an electrician add a dedicated outdoor outlet.
+Most control boxes have a 6–10ft power cable, so run an outdoor-rated extension cord if needed, or have an electrician add a dedicated outdoor outlet.

 Step 4: Space and install the clips.
 Space clips per the manufacturer recommendation — typically every 12–18 inches — and snap the light cable into each clip as you go, working along the roofline.